bahmanm/euler-cl/README.md

 #### To Run

-Simply run `make run` to execute all the solutions and view the answers in a nicely tabulated formated.
+Simply run `make run` to execute all the solutions and view the answers in a nicely tabulated format.

 For example: